glitton/concierge/perf-audit.md

 # Front End Performance Auditing

-## This page shares best practices for Gatsby Performance Audits
+## This page shares best practices for Performance Audits

 Customer information has been removed to protect their privacy